November 20 , 2018

 What is the value of your business??
-In 2018 it is expected that approx. 13 percent of business owners valued between $5MM and $50MM might sell as a result of an unsolicited offer, according to the Q4 2017 Market Pulse Report published by the International Business Brokers Association, M&A Source, and the Pepperdine Private Capital Market Project.
+In 2018 it is estimated that approx. 13 percent of business owners valued between $5MM and $50MM sold as a result of an unsolicited offer, according to the Q4 2017 Market Pulse Report published by the International Business Brokers Association, M&A Source, and the Pepperdine Private Capital Market Project.
 Recently passed corporate tax reform means quite a few business owners may find themselves in a position to sell sooner than they thought possible.

 Identifying your business’s internal value drivers should be your very first step whether you are considering a sale now or in the future.
 Buyers and investors will want to know exactly how and why your operations are successful.
 Understanding your company's unique business value will ensure that you arrive at the negotiating table prepared when the time comes.